This is the multi-page printable view of this section. Click here to print.

 Dialogue System

 The Dialogue System is the authoring and runtime core of GS_Cinematics.
-Dialogue content is stored in .dialoguedb assets (DialogueDatabase), which contain named actors and a collection of DialogueSequence records.
-Each sequence is a graph of polymorphic nodes.
-At runtime, GS_DialogueManagerComponent manages the database and maps performer names to entities in the level, while DialogueSequencerComponent drives playback — walking the graph, evaluating conditions on branches, executing effects, and emitting events that UI and other systems consume.
+Dialogue is authored visually in the Dialogue Editor — a node graph tool where sequences are built from Text, Selection, Effects, and Performance nodes inside a .dialoguedatabase container file.
+At runtime, GS_DialogueManagerComponent manages the active database and maps performer names to entities in the level, while DialogueSequencerComponent drives playback — walking the graph, evaluating conditions, executing effects, and emitting events that UI components consume.

 For architecture details, component properties, and extending the system in C++, see the Framework API reference.